silicon-optronics-inc/color_checker_detection/README.md

 Step3.
 Put an image into the “image” directory you just created.

 Step4.
-Run color_checker_detection.exe, and you could find the analyzed result in the “image” directory.
+Run color_checker_detection.exe, and find the inferenced result in the “image” directory.

 ## 4 Algorithm Concept
 Step1.
 AI training model
-Through OpenCV - cascade classifier to training the different color checker, and produce training model: cascade.xml
+Train the different color checker through OpenCV, and produce training model: cascade.xml
 PS.
-If you want to create the model yourself, please reference [OpenCV official documents](https://docs.opencv.org/master/dc/d88/tutorial_traincascade.html).
+If you want to train your own model, please reference [OpenCV official documents](https://docs.opencv.org/master/dc/d88/tutorial_traincascade.html).

 Step2.
 Image processing
-Take out the pure color checker image which is analyzed from training model.
+Crop the pure color checker image which is inferenced from training model.
 Deal with the tilt angle calibration and analyze the centroid for each small grid.
 ![image](https://github.com/silicon-optronics-inc/color_checker_detection/blob/master/doc/process.gif)